fhellwig/pkglogger/README.md

 # pkglogger

-A simple logger that writes to date-stamped log files.
+A zero-configuration logger that writes to date-stamped log files.

-Version: 3.0.5
+Version: 4.0.0

 ## Quick Start